-I’ve always wanted to be able to be a green thumb like my father.
+I’ve always wanted to have a green thumb like my father.
 He just seemed to have a natural knack at it.
 Gardening was his favorite hobby and we’d always eat something form our backyard.
 Growing up, some of the items from my dad’s garden included squash tops, calamansi (a citrus fruit), figs, lemons, limes, guava, corn, watermelon, oranges, and papaya.

 Now, even though I got the Tower Garden and had it for over two weeks, I didn’t open the box because I still have doubts about whether I can do it.
 Well, I didn’t want to have my friend keep asking me whether I started with it and I really did want to get started with it.
 So, even though I have a limiting belief about my ability to grow vegetables on a Tower Garden, I sowed the seeds of faith and hope for myself in regard to this.
 My friend had directed me to where I can look for videos to help me.